Skip to content

 Who qualifies for the IRS Offer in Compromise program?

-How much can I save with an Offer in Compromise?
+How much can I save with an IRS Offer in Compromise?

-Savings vary, but successful OIC applicants often settle for 20% or less of their original debt.
-Your offer depends on what the IRS believes they can realistically collect.
+Savings vary by case, but many approved applicants settle for significantly less than they owe.
+The final amount depends on what the IRS believes it can realistically collect.

-How long does the IRS take to process an OIC application?
+How long does the IRS take to process an Offer in Compromise?

-The IRS typically takes 6-12 months to review an OIC application.
-Working with BTR can help ensure your application is complete to avoid delays.
+The IRS typically takes between 6 and 12 months to review an application.
+Proper documentation and accurate calculations help avoid unnecessary delays.

-Can I apply for an Offer in Compromise on my own?
+Can I apply for an Offer in Compromise without professional help?

 Tax Attorney Near Me